0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 But it's eating me alive
 ```

 By trying to suppress the feelings, it is actively destroying his mental health from the inside out.
-There comes to a point where he has to be honest with himself

 ```ad-quote
 title: **wetdream** 4:B:1-2